Feel festive with these magical winter days out in the South WestPosted by Sophie Hesp on Nov 08, 2018

 Rosemoor at Christmas

 Kicking off the event, the Glow Garden Illuminations are sure to bring a sparkle to everyone’s eyes this winter.
 On Thursdays, Fridays and Saturdays until 8pm, take a walk following the new route towards the lake as colour-changing lights and the rich colours of autumn guide the way through the trees.
-2018’s focal point will be Rosemoor’s commemorative soldier display, standing among 100 ceramic poppies in a wildflower meadow to mark the centenary of the end of the First World War.
+Recently the focal point will be Rosemoor’s commemorative soldier display, standing among 100 ceramic poppies in a wildflower meadow to mark the centenary of the end of the First World War.

 Complete with a ‘Glow Simple’ supper menu to be enjoyed in the Garden Kitchen, the event will also feature an intriguing wildlife sculpture exhibition, a family workshop with Father Christmas in his magical theatre, and ‘The Magic of Christmas Food and Craft Fair’ where you can pick up unique last minute gifts and local artisan produce.